AssetOrbit

 Noncurrent

 Noncurrent assets, also known as long-term assets or fixed assets, are assets that are expected to provide economic benefits for a longer period than a year or beyond a business’s normal operating cycle.
 These assets are essential for a company’s long-term operations and profitability.
 They include tangible assets like property, intangible assets like patents and trademarks, long-term investments, and other assets with a useful life beyond the next fiscal year.
-Noncurrent assets are reported on a company’s balance sheet and are crucial for assessing its financial health and investment in infrastructure or intellectual property.
+A company’s balance sheet reports noncurrent assets, which are crucial for assessing its financial health and investment in infrastructure or intellectual property.

 2. Physical Assets